oscal-compass/compliance-trestle/docs/trestle-spec.md

 ...
 ~~~

+The future version of this command would be:

+- `trestle split -e 'metadata.revision-history'` when executed from `$BASE_FOLDER/catalogs/mycatalog`

-Knowing that `revision-history` is an array list, suppose the user wants to edit each item in that array list as a separate subcomponent or file.
-That can be achieved by running: `trestle split -i catalogs/mycatalog -e metadata.revision-history[]` (notice the squared brackets at the end) which would replace the `revision-history.json` file by a `revision-history` directory containing multiple files prefixed with a 5 digit number representing the index of the array element followed by an underscore and the string `revision-history.json` as shown below:
+**Step 3**: Knowing that `revision-history` is an array list, suppose the user wants to edit each item in that array list as a separate subcomponent or file.
+That can be achieved by running: `trestle split -f metadata/revision-history.json -e 'revision-history.*'` (notice the `.*` referring to each element in the array) which would replace the `revision-history.json` file by a `revision-history` directory containing multiple files prefixed with a 5 digit number representing the index of the array element followed by two underscores and the string `revision-history.json` as shown below:

 ~~~
 .